Masi Tupungato Passo Doble, Malbec/Corvina, Mendoza, Argentina, 2011. 13.5%, organic

 Masi is a heavyweight Italian producer making a superb range of wines.
 These include classics such as Soave, Valpolicella, and Amarone.
 The company expanded into Argentina and created Passo Doble in 1999.
 It comes from the Mendoza region at their high-altitude Vigneti La Arboleda vineyard; 140 hectares overlooked by the mighty Andes and now in certified organic conversion.

 The Malbec ferments first (with 5% Merlot added).
-When this is complete, 30% lightly dried Corvina grapes are added, which induces a second fermentation for fifteen days.
-The wine is then matured in French oak for 9-10 months before release.
+When this is complete, 30% lightly dried Corvina grapes are added.
+It induces a second fermentation for fifteen days.
+The wine then matures in French oak for 9-10 months before release.

 Passo Doble is an intense ruby-purple.
 The aromatic nose fuses black cherry from the Corvina with plum from the Malbec.
 On the palate, the texture is velvety.
-Layered black cherry, blueberry and plum fruits are interlaced with violets and liquorice.
+Layers of black cherry, blueberry and plum fruits interlace with violets and liquorice.
 Fresh acidity brings you back for more.
-Smooth tannins and just the right amount of alcohol mean a lovely elegant balance.
+Smooth tannins and just the right amount of alcohol mean fine balance.
 A final hint of coffee lingers on a persistent dry finish.

 Drinking now, it can develop over the next five years.
 As Masi say, “Argentinean Soul, Venetian Style.”

-P.S if you like this, Masi Tupungato also makes a bigger, and beefier Amarone-styled wine made from Corvina with Malbec grapes added (called Corbec), which is well worth trying too.
+P.S if you like this, Masi Tupungato also makes a bigger, and beefier Amarone-styled wine.
+It’s Corvina with Malbec grapes added, called Corbec.
+Well worth trying too.